zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-forDevelopers.md

 Nearly 70% of Azure users are from outside of the United States.
 Therefore, it is important to make Azure a globalized product.
 There are a few internationalization requirements that the extension or service is required to support.
 This is the same set of languages that are supported by Azure Portal for GA.

-<a name="portal-extensions-for-developers-for-more-information"></a>
-## For More Information

-For more information about development phases, see [portalfx-extensions-developmentPhases.md](portalfx-extensions-developmentPhases.md).

-For more information about the Microsoft Azure Trust Center, see [http://azure.microsoft.com/en-us/support/trust-center/](http://azure.microsoft.com/en-us/support/trust-center/).

-For more information about exit criteria, see [portalfx-extensions-exitCriteria.md](portalfx-extensions-exitCriteria.md).

- For more information about quality metrics, see the One Compliance System Web site that is located at [https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx](https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx).

-For more information about internationalization requirements, see [http://aka.ms/azureintlrequirements](http://aka.ms/azureintlrequirements).

-For more information about localization requirements, see [portalfx-localization.md](portalfx-localization.md).

-For more information about azure.com onboarding, see [http://acomdocs.azurewebsites.net](http://acomdocs.azurewebsites.net).